Downtown Eastside: Health and well-being

 A 2013 study of SRO residents in the greater DTES area found that 18.4% were HIV positive and 70.3% were positive for hepatitis C. Few of those infected with hepatitis C receive treatment.
 The DTES population also has higher rates of tuberculosis and syphilis than the rest of the province, and injection drug users are susceptible to other infections such as endocarditis.
-Indigenous people are at the greatest risk from disease.
+Indigenous people are at the greatest risk from the disease.

 Amongst the most vulnerable DTES residents, common issues with psychosocial well-being include low self-worth, lack of personal safety, lack of respect from others, social isolation, and low education levels.
 Many have lost custody of their children.
 A 2000 report from the Vancouver Native Health Society Medical Clinic said, "Many individuals are survivors of severe childhood trauma.
 Negative experiences such as family violence, parental substance abuse, sexual and emotional abuse, suicide, divorce, and residential school atrocities are the norm."
 Many DTES residents are too unstable to keep appointments or reliably take medication.

 Life expectancy in the greater DTES area is 79.9 years, a significant improvement since the mid-1990s.
 Some of the increase may, however, be explained by the migration of healthier residents to the neighbourhoods surrounding the DTES.
 A 2015 study of DTES SRO residents found that they were eight times more likely to die than the national average, mostly due to psychosis and hepatitis C-related liver dysfunction.